Background

 His general research topic is collective work (see also "Emergent Collectives for Work and Play"), and his research focuses on the use of web services to create and support Virtual Enterprises with Dynamic Web Service Integration.
 This is summarized as the World Wide Wizard vision and also reflected in the recent talk and paper "The Future of the Internet is Coordination".

-He has most recently collaborated with STI Innsbruck and DERI Galway and was recently an Advisor to SAP's Enterprise Services Community.
+He has collaborated with STI Innsbruck and DERI Galway and was an Advisor to SAP's Enterprise Services Community.
 Dr. Petrie has also consulted with companies such as HP, Siemens, Volkswagen, DaimlerChrysler, CommerceNet, and Commerce One on advanced IT technologies.
 He has been a member of the Technology Advisory Group of DaimlerChrysler.
 He has worked on Stanford projects with SAP and some of the POEM project results are now reflected in SAP products.
-In 2012, he was a Guest Professor at the Karlsruhe Institute of Technology and the University of St. Gallen.
+In 2012, he was a Guest Professor at the Karlsruhe Institute of Technology and the University of St. Gallen (HSG).
+He continued as a Sr. Research Scientist at HSG until 2016.

-Feb-Oct 2012 Guest Processor at the Karlsruhe Institute of Technology.
+Feb-Oct 2012 Guest Professor at the Karlsruhe Institute of Technology.

-2002-2011: Sr. Research Scientist workng with Professor Michael Genesereth in the Stanford Computer Science Department.
+2002-2011: Sr. Research Scientist working with Professor Michael Genesereth in the Stanford Computer Science Department.
 Now official Stanford retiree.

 2005-2007: Consulting Associate Professor working with Professor Larry Leifer at the Center for Design Research in a research cooperation with the Volkswagen AutoUni.